 Lew Daly is a Senior Policy Analyst and Special Advisor for Policy Development.
 Previously, he was Director of Policy and Research, and Director of the Sustainable Progress Initiative.
 In his current role, Lew is leading Demos’ work at the intersection of climate policy and racial equity, managing research and policy development in support of state and local coalitions and campaigns, as well as advising on federal policies for equitable carbon pricing and other approaches.
 He serves on the steering committee and the policy committee of the NY Renews Coalition.
 Lew previously led Demos’ Beyond GDP project, a multi-year campaign to advance alternative indicators of well-being and sustainability in federal and state-level governance in the United States.
 From 2007-2011, he was a Demos Senior Fellow and then Director of the Fellows Program.
 Among other Demos reports, he is the author (with Stephen Posner) of Beyond GDP: New Measures for a New Economy, as well as a companion report, What is Our Public GDP?
-Measuring and Valuing Government in the Twenty-First Century Economy, is forthcoming in 2014.
+Valuing Government in the Twenty-First Century Economy.
 Lew works internationally as a member of Global Well-Being Lab and as an advisor to the Centre for the Study of Governance Innovation in South Africa.
 He was an expert advisor to the Santa Monica Well-Being Project in 2015.